AMVijay/media-renamer-app/README.md

 # MediaNameFormatter
 Application to change the media files (Images, Video, Audio,..) name to the time taken format using Apache Tika, Spring Framework

+## How to run the utility?

+mvn exec:java